Cordarrelle Patterson Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 - Against the Lions last week, Patterson rushed seven times for 14 yards and scored one touchdown.

-- Over his last three games, Patterson has rushed for 90 yards on 34 carries (30.0 ypg), with two touchdowns.
+- Over his last three outings, Patterson has racked up 34 carries for 90 yards (30.0 per game) and two touchdowns.

 Patterson's Atlanta Teammates